I’m developing a bad computer posture because I work all day at my desk.

 Postural dysfunction or “Poor” posture is defined as when our spine is positioned in unnatural positions, in which the curves are emphasised and this results in the joints, muscles, and vertebrae being in stressful positions.
 This prolonged poor positioning results in a build-up of pressure on these tissues.
 Source

-For many of us computer and bad posture belong in the same sentence.
+For many of us, computers and bad posture belong in the same sentence.
 Bad posture contributes to a myriad of problems to the human body.

 You could use the following as a checklist for the factors considered while describing what a bad posture is.